dudung/bekade/README.md

 # bkd
-Semestral archive of the three codes for living at university
+Semestral archive of the three codes for surviving normally at a university

 + [2023-1](2023-1/README.md)